wongshiyuen/supermarket_data_analysis/README.md

 Table 4 shows residual variation (700,705) greatly exceeded branch variation (558), indicating that customer level differences dominate sales outcomes.
 Furthermore, PR(>F) had a value of 0.6724, which was larger than the 5% significance level.
 Hence, differences in sales between branches could be deemed random noise.

 ## Conclusion
-•   Branch C had the highest sales, followed by A, and lastly B. Nevertheless, differences in sales were statistically insignificant.
+-   Branch C had the highest sales, followed by A, and lastly B. Nevertheless, differences in sales were statistically insignificant.
-•	Top 3 branch-specific product lines in terms of sales were ‘Food and beverages’ in Branch C, followed by ‘Home and lifestyle’ in Branch A, and ‘Fashion accessories’ in Branch C.
+-   Top 3 branch-specific product lines in terms of sales were ‘Food and beverages’ in Branch C, followed by ‘Home and lifestyle’ in Branch A, and ‘Fashion accessories’ in Branch C.
-•	Negligible difference in sales between 'normal' and 'member' customers; limited ROI on loyalty initiatives.
+-   Negligible difference in sales between 'normal' and 'member' customers; limited ROI on loyalty initiatives.
-•	Strategic takeaway: Overall, branch location or membership status are not key drivers of overall sales.
+-   Strategic takeaway: Overall, branch location or membership status are not key drivers of overall sales.
 Customer loyalty programmes are expected to have limited ROI unless there are major revisions.
-However, considering some branches produce greater sales for specific product lines, increased branch product line specialization could lead to improved overall sales.
+However, considering some branches produce greater sales for specific product lines, increased **branch product line specialization** could lead to improved overall sales.
 Weightages for the future budget of stocks in each branch can be determined based on previous year sales, which would be a good avenue for future research.

 ## Repository Contents